 Hours: 10 AM to 4 PM every Monday to Thursday and 11 AM to 4.45 PM every Sunday

 12. Winter Gardens

-A tiny bit of sunshine goes a long way in this award-winning city centre garden that is crowned with a soaring glass roof and filled with over 2500 plants from around the world.
+A tiny bit of sunshine goes a long way in this award-winning city center garden that is crowned with a soaring glass roof and filled with over 2500 plants from around the world.
 It is the largest temperate glasshouse in the country and the largest urban glasshouse in Europe.
 The pride of Sheffield, its 21st-century architecture provides a stark contrast against the nearby Victorian town hall and Peace Gardens.